Files / Kazakhstan

 Document Introduction

 As one of the first countries to recognize the independence of Kazakhstan, the Kyrgyz Republic, Tajikistan, Turkmenistan, and Uzbekistan, the United States has been committed for three decades to supporting the security, development, and prosperity of the Central Asian region.
-Central Asia, as the strategic and commercial crossroads of Eurasian civilization, has its stability and prosperity directly linked to core U.S. interests in combating terrorism, maintaining regional stability, ensuring energy security, and promoting global economic prosperity.
-This forms the core background of the "United States Strategy for Central Asia (2019-2025)".
+Central Asia, serving as a strategic and commercial crossroads of Eurasian civilization, has its stability and prosperity directly linked to core U.S. interests in combating terrorism, maintaining regional stability, ensuring energy security, and promoting global economic prosperity.
+This forms the core background of the "United States Strategy for Central Asia (2019-2025)."

-Regarding the implementation foundation and cooperative measures, the United States has provided over $9 billion in direct assistance to Central Asia and led multilateral development banks in providing over $50 billion in credit, loans, and technical support, with private sector investments cumulatively exceeding $31 billion.
-Furthermore, the U.S. has built robust people-to-people ties through over 40,000 student and professional exchange programs, funded over 70 cultural heritage preservation projects, and enhanced regional security capabilities through military cooperation such as the "Steppe Eagle" joint exercises and the State Partnership Program, investing over $90 million in border security, conducting over 200 training sessions, and establishing 13 operational border posts.
+Regarding the implementation foundation and cooperative measures, the United States has provided over 9 billion dollars in direct assistance to Central Asia and led multilateral development banks in providing more than 50 billion dollars in credit, loans, and technical support.
+Private sector investment has accumulated over 31 billion dollars.
+Furthermore, the United States has built robust people-to-people ties through more than 40,000 student and professional exchange programs, funded over 70 cultural heritage preservation projects, and strengthened regional security capabilities through military cooperation such as the Steppe Eagle joint exercises and the State Partnership Program.
+In the field of border security, over 90 million dollars has been invested, conducting more than 200 training sessions and establishing 13 operational border outposts.